Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs

-The \textit{vector} approach consists in assigning a warp to each row of the matrix.
-The threads within a warp access neighboring non-zeros elements, which makes the warp accesses to \texttt{id} and \texttt{data} contiguous.
-Each thread computes its partial result in shared memory, then a parallel reduction in shared memory is required to combine the per-thread results.
+The \textit{vector} approach consists in assigning a warp to each row of the matrix~\cite{BELL08}.
+The threads within a warp access neighboring non-zero elements, which makes the warp accesses to \texttt{id} and \texttt{data} contiguous.
+Each thread computes its partial result in shared memory, then a parallel reduction in shared memory is required to combine the per-thread results (denoted \texttt{reduction\_csr\_v()} in Algorithm~\ref{Kernel::CSR}).
 No synchronization is needed, since threads belonging to a same warp are implicitly synchronized.

-However, in the context of RNS arithmetic, the \textit{vector} scheme still suffers from a low load/write efficiency when accessing \texttt{src} and \texttt{dst}, because threads within the same warp simultaneously access residues of different source vector elements, which are not contiguous.